Who Specializes in Digital Maturity Assessment and Implementation?

 Baseline – Establish a credible, shared view of where you stand today.

-Prioritize – Turn gaps into a small number of initiatives that can actually be funded and delivered.
+Prioritize – Turn gaps into a sequenced roadmap that leadership can fund and govern.

-This guide is written for leaders who own those jobs and need clarity on who really specializes in digital maturity assessment and implementation.
+This guide is written for leaders who own those jobs and need clarity on who really specializes in digital maturity assessment and roadmap work (without confusing it with implementation delivery).

 The Main Types of Maturity Specialists